 A RSU Plan was established for officers, directors, employees, and others providing services to the Company.
 The RSUs vest in three equal tranches and are settled in cash or Common Shares of the Company, at the holder's option.
 For cash settled RSUs, Company recognizes compensation expense equal to the market value of the Common Shares at the date of grant based on the number of RSUs expected to vest, recognized over the term of the vesting period using the graded vesting method, with a corresponding credit to accrued liabilities.
 The liability is re-measured at each reporting date and at settlement date.
 Any changes in fair value of the liability are recognized as stock-based compensation expense.
 If the unit holder elects settlement in Common Shares, the liability is transferred directly to equity.
+For equity settled RSUs, the Company recognizes compensation expense equal to the market value of the Common Shares at the date of grant based on the date of grant based on the number of RSUs expected to vest, recognized over the term of the vesting period using the graded vesting method, with a corresponding credit to accrued liability are recognized as stock-based compensation expense.
+If the unit holder elects settlement in Common Shares, the liability is transferred directly to equity.
 For equity settled RSUs, the Company recognizes compensation expense equal to the market value of the Common Shares at the date of grant based on the number of RSUs expected to vest, recognized over the term of the vesting period using the graded vesting method, with a corresponding credit to share-based payment reserve.
 On vest date, the amount recognized in share-based payment reserved is reclassified into share capital.